José Raúl Vera López

-José Raúl Vera López is a Mexican friar of the Dominican Order and since 2000 bishop of the Roman Catholic Diocese of Saltillo.
+José Raúl Vera López (born 21 June 1945) is a Mexican friar of the Dominican Order.
+He was the bishop of the Roman Catholic Diocese of Saltillo from 2000 to 2020.
 He is known as well for his struggle for human rights and social justice.

 Biography

 Early life and formation

-Vera López was born on 21 June 1945 in Acámbaro.
+Vera López was born on 21 June 1945 in Acámbaro, Guanajuato.

-In 1968 he started his religious training in the novitiate of the Order of Preachers, also known as the Dominican Order, in the Central Mexican city of León.
-Subsequently he studied philosophy in Mexico City and in theology in Bologna in Italy.
+In 1968 he started his religious training in the novitiate of the Order of Preachers, also known as the Dominican Order, in the central Mexican city of León, Guanajuato.
+Subsequently, he studied philosophy in Mexico City and theology in Bologna, Italy.

-Vera Lopez is an alumnus of the Pontifical University of St. Thomas Aquinas Angelicum where he obtained a licentiate in Sacred Theology with a grade of summa cum laude.
-He was ordained priest by Pope Paul VI on 29 June 1975 and consecrated bishop by Pope John Paul II on 6 January 1988.
+Vera López is an alumnus of the Pontifical University of St. Thomas Aquinas (Angelicum) where he obtained a licentiate in Sacred Theology with a grade of summa cum laude.
+He was ordained a priest by Pope Paul VI on 29 June 1975 and consecrated bishop by Pope John Paul II on 6 January 1988.

 Episcopal career

 Vera López held several clerical posts, was appointed bishop of the Diocese of Ciudad Altamirano in 1987, coadjutor bishop of the Diocese of San Cristóbal de Las Casas in 1995, and bishop of the Diocese of Saltillo in 1999.

-Next to his clerical career, Vera López is an avowed advocate for human rights and social justice.
+In addition to his clerical career, Vera López is an avowed advocate for human rights and social justice.
 With the risk for his own safety he expressed his views against abuse of power, corruption, absence of the rule of law and violations of human rights.
 Furthermore, he opposes the fact that, although Mexico is not really a poor country, around half of its 110 million people live below the poverty line.

+He resigned his bishopric in 2020 upon reaching the age of 75.

+In 2025 Vera López concelebrated a mass with a female Anglican minister at the Basilica of Our Lady of Guadalupe in Mexico City, causing outcry among some Catholics.